terascope/standard-assets/docs/operations/date_router.md

 This processor will tag records with the `standard:route` metadata which is used by the routed_sender processor to dynamically routes records to different locations.

-This will will enable timeseries based routing for the routed_sender
+This will enable timeseries based routing for the routed_sender